I grow hundreds of pounds of food every year, have no root cellar and just one refrigerator. So how do I do it? Like this.

 - Store potatoes at 4C (40F) if you can.
 Slightly above is better than slightly below.
 Once potatoes get near freezing their starches convert to sugars and they get sweet.

-- Keep spuds in a ventilated crate or mesh bag.
+- Keep spuds in a ventilated crate like these or mesh bag.
 You know how potatoes used to be sold in burlap bags?
-That’s a good way to store them.
+That's a good way to store them.